The DOJ and Ferguson have reached an agreement to reform one of the most embattled police departments in the US

 Ferguson’s city council voted unanimously Tuesday evening to approve the agreement, avoiding what could have spun into an expensive legal battle with the federal government.
 The city had previously rejected the accord, citing a cost of $3.7 million in the first year that some councilors worried could bankrupt Ferguson.

-At the meeting, Mayor James Knowles III said that the passage of an economic development sales tax and property tax increase in April was crucial to the success of the agreement.
+At the meeting, Ferguson Mayor James Knowles III said that money was still a major factor in Ferguson’s future, noting that an economic sales tax and property tax increase on an upcoming April ballot were crucial.

 “Without passing this tax increase, it will be nearly impossible to meet the terms of that decree,” Knowles said, according to the St. Louis Post-Dispatch.